Powered by Data

-Data for our pilot year highlights how Trust Protocol grower members are continuously improving, implementing sustainable practices, and are on target to meet or exceed the 2025 National Goals.
+Data for the 2021/22 year highlights how Trust Protocol grower members are continuously improving, implementing sustainable practices, and are on target to meet or exceed the 2025 National Goals.

 The 2025 National Goal is a 13% increase of land use efficiency.
 The 2015 baseline was 48 square feet required for producing a pound of cotton.
-In 2020/21, Trust Protocol grower members used 38 square feet to produce a pound of cotton meaning that used 21% less land and increased production by 34% since 2015.
+In 2021/22, Trust Protocol grower members used 41 square feet, a 13% improvement per pound of cotton fiber produced meeting the 2025 National Goal on land use efficiency.

 View our Resources page